 • nasopharyngitis

-As is the case with most pharmaceutical advancements, these new injection drugs will come with a hefty price tag.
-While the cost for patients will depend on their insurance plan, wholesale costs start at $14,600 per year.
+As is the case with most pharmaceutical advancements, these new injection drugs come with a hefty price tag.
+While the cost for consumers will depend on their insurance plan, wholesale costs start at $5000 per year.

-In comparison, brand name statin drugs cost only $500 to $700 per year, and those figures drop considerably if purchasing the generic statin form.
+In comparison, brand-name statin drugs, which are oral tablets, cost around $500 to $700 per year, and those figures drop considerably if purchasing the generic statin form.

 Experiments are still ongoing as to the effectiveness of these injection drugs.
-Some health officials worry the new drugs pose the potential for neurocognitive hazards, due to some study participants reporting difficulties with confusion and the inability to pay attention.
+Some health experts worry the new drugs pose a risk of neurocognitive dysfunction, particularly among older adults.